Dáil Éireann: Standards of conduct

 The Ceann Comhairle has ruled that it is disorderly for one deputy to describe another as a brat, buffoon, chancer, communist, corner boy, coward, fascist, gurrier, guttersnipe, hypocrite, rat, scumbag, scurrilous speaker or yahoo; or to insinuate that a TD is lying or drunk; or has violated the secrets of cabinet, or doctored an official report.
 Also, the reference to "handbagging", particularly with reference to a female member of the House, has been deemed to be unparliamentary.

 The Dáil maintains a document, Salient Rulings of the Chair which covers behaviour in and out of the House by TDs; section 428 of this lists unparliamentary speech.

 Committees

+There are 35 Committees as of 30 July 2025.
+Most Committees have both a "Select Committee" and a corresponding joint committee with the same responsibilities.